suhanii2310/Lab-Reports-CSE15L/Week1.md

 # Week1 Lab Report
 ## Step 1- Installing VSCode
 I didn't really go through this step since I already had VSCode installed, but if it is not installed on your computer one should follow the steps below
-- Click on the link below to go to the Visual Studio Code website and select "Download" to install VSCode.
+- Click on the link below to go to the Visual Studio Code website and select **Download** to install VSCode.

 [Link](https://code.visualstudio.com/)